tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 Does that mean that these guys were just being gatekept and are secretly goated with the sauce?
 No, probably not.
 They showed up to Riyadh and my first reaction was, "What's Fng doing here.
 Is he on the panel?"

-Honestly, he probably could've shown up on the panel afterwards because they got blown to smithereens.
+Honestly, he probably could've shown up on the panel afterwards because they got absolutely blown to smithereens.

 **What would success look like?** Not really sure.
 We've haven't had a TI with 3 EEU teams since TI5, forget about 4.
-That TI also only had 2 WEU teams with Secret and Cloud9 and look at that region now.
+That TI also only had 2 WEU teams with Secret and Cloud9.
 And North America won that TI.

 What the hell was going on in 2015?